No-One56/Final-office-web/README.md

  A modern, responsive company website built with HTML, CSS, JavaScript, and Node.js (Express.js).
 This website showcases the company's services, portfolio, team members, and hiring opportunities, providing an engaging experience for visitors and potential clients.

-(Replace with an actual screenshot of your website)

 🚀 Features
 ✅ Homepage – A professional landing page with a company introduction.
 ✅ Services Section – Detailed information about the company's services.